Combinatorial optimization and reasoning with graph neural networks: Introduction

-\subsection{Going beyond classical algorithms}
+\subsection{Going Beyond Classical Algorithms}

 The previous discussion mainly dealt with the idea of machine learning approaches, especially GNNs, replacing and imitating classical combinatorial algorithms or parts of them, potentially adapting better to the specific data distribution of naturally-occurring problem instances.
-However, classical algorithms heavily depend on human-made pre-processing or feature engineering by abstracting raw, real-world inputs.
+However, classical algorithms heavily depend on human-made pre-processing or feature engineering by abstracting raw, real-world inputs, e.g., specifying the underlying graph itself.
 The discrete graph input, forming the basis of most CO problems, is seldomly directly induced by the raw data, requiring costly and error-prone {feature engineering}.
 This might lead to biases that do not align with the real world and consequently imprecise decisions.
+Such issues have been known as early as the 1950s in the context of railways network analysis \citep{harris1955fundamentals}, but remained out of the spotlight of theoretical computer science that assumes problems are abstractified, to begin with.

-In the long-term, machine learning approaches have the potential to enhance the CO pipeline further, from raw input processing to aid in solving abstracted CO problems in an end-to-end fashion.
-Several viable approaches in this direction have been proposed recently, and we will survey them in detail.
+In the long-term, machine learning approaches can further enhance the CO pipeline, from raw input processing to aiding in solving abstracted CO problems in an end-to-end fashion.
+Several viable approaches in this direction have been proposed recently, and we will survey them in detail, along with motivating examples, in Section \ref{subsub:rni}.

-\subsection{Present work}
+\subsection{Present Work}

-In this paper, we give an overview of recent advances of the use of GNNs in the context of CO, aiming at both the CO and the machine learning researcher.
-To this end, we give a rigorous introduction to CO, the various machine learning regimes, and GNNs.
+In this paper, we give an overview of recent advances in using GNNs in the context of CO, aiming at both CO and machine learning researchers.
+To this end, we thoroughly introduce CO, the various machine learning regimes, and GNNs.
 Most importantly, we give a comprehensive, structured overview of recent applications of GNNs in the CO context.
-Finally, we discuss challenges arising from the use of GNNs and future work.
-In summary, our contribution is as follows: \begin{enumerate} \item Give a complete, structured overview of the application of GNNs to the CO setting, both heuristic and exact.
-Moreover, we survey recent progress in using GNN-based end-to-end algorithmic reasoners.

-\item Highlight the shortcoming of GNNs in the context of CO and provide guidelines and recommendations on how to tackle these. \item Provide a list of open research directions to stimulate future research. \end{enumerate}
+We discuss challenges arising from the use of GNNs and future work.
+Our contributions can be summarized as follows: \begin{enumerate} \item We provide a complete, structured overview of the application of GNNs to the CO setting for both heuristic and exact algorithms. \item We survey recent progress in using GNN-based end-to-end algorithmic reasoners. \item We highlight the shortcomings of GNNs in the context of CO and provide guidelines and recommendations on how to tackle them. \item We provide a list of open research directions to stimulate future research. \end{enumerate}

-\subsection{Related work}
+\subsection{Related Work}

-In the following, we briefly review efforts involving either GNNs or machine learning for CO.
+In the following, we briefly review key papers and survey efforts involving GNNs and machine learning for CO.